 While it can be very stressful if you or your students are having issues with connection or faulty resources, it is not a disaster!
 If you have time, it can be helpful to do a trial lesson without the students to make sure that you know how to use the resources.
 It is also a good idea to have an alternative activity- just in case you do experience any technological problems.

-With online teaching set to continue until at least the end of this academic year in many countries, the key to successful online teaching is that teachers adapt their lessons to fit an online model and don’t just attempt to replicate a class they would teach in the classroom.
+The key to successful online teaching is that teachers adapt lessons to fit an online model and don’t just attempt to replicate a class that would have been taught in the classroom.
 Equally, teachers must still have high expectations of their students, just as they would in the classroom, and ensure, by engaging parents, that students exceed these expectations.

 Have you got any strategies or tips that we haven’t mentioned?
 Share them with us in the comments below!